Explosivedoor/Tethered-pipeline/README.md

 3. A storage server that can use SMB (for this project the server is running Truenas Scale)
 4. (Not required but helps speed) A computer that has a GPU.
 This can also be your sever if it is powerful enough.
 5. Web server (this can also be the same server as your storage server).
 6. A VPN, for this project I am using tailscale as it is very simple to use.
-This is used to
+This is used to have access to your storage server remotely.

 ## Sever Setup for SMB